Burnett Guffey: Career

 After winning an Oscar, Guffey went on to work on well-known movies such as Lang’s "Human Desire," Don Siegel’s "Private Hell 36," Lewis Seiler’s "The Bamboo Prison," Rudolph Maté’s "The Violent Men," Phil Karlson’s "Tight Spot," George Sherman’s "Count Three."

 Between 1957 and 1962, Guffey worked on movies like Jack Garfein’s "The Strange One," Karlson’s "The Brothers Rico," Gerd Oswald’s "Screaming Mimi," Peter Glenville’s "Me and the Colonel," Paul Wendkos’ "Gidget," Rossen’s "They Came to Cordura," Karlson’s "Hell to Eternity," and John Frankenheimer’s "Birdman of Alcatraz," resulting in a third Oscar nomination for him.

 He received his fourth Oscar nomination for his work on Bryan Forbes' 1965 film "King Rat" and his fifth nomination, along with his second Oscar, for Arthur Penn's 1967 film "Bonnie and Clyde."

 Guffey's final notable movie was the 1970 film "The Great White Hope," directed by Martin Ritt.
 The next year, "The Steagle" was his last movie.

-Burnett Guffey died on May 30, 1983, at the age of 78.

-Career

-While still a teenager, the future Academy Award-winning cinematographer began as a camera assistant in 1923 on John Ford's 1924 western saga The Iron Horse.
-He was then hired by the Famous Players–Lasky studios in 1927, became a camera operator in 1928 and worked there until 1943.
-Guffey was hired as a Director of Photography by Columbia Pictures in 1944.
-After that, he worked as freelance.

-In 1957–58, he served as president of the American Society of Cinematographers (A.S.C.) for a year, and had been a long-standing member.
+Guffey was the 21st President of the American Society of Cinematographers, serving one term between 1957 and 1958.

+Personal life